Skip to main content

 In May 2023, the Senate Subcommittee on Teaching and Learning (STL) created a working group to address the use of generative AI at McGill.
 The working group drafted a report with key recommendations for the use of generative AI at McGill.
 The report also presents principles for the use of generative AI in teaching and learning.

 Many different strategies exist for using generative AI tools in course teaching.
-For example, instructors can use them to create sample texts for students to analyze; create images for presentations; design entire presentation materials; and generate sample practice questions.
+For example, instructors can use them to create sample texts for students to analyze, create images for presentations, design entire presentation materials, and generate sample practice questions.
 Strategies also exist for students to use generative AI tools to support their learning.
-For example, they can be used to brainstorm ideas; create images to support assignments such as presentations; and summarize documents.
+For example, they can be used to brainstorm ideas, create images to support assignments such as presentations, and summarize documents.
 These resources offer more ideas for creating instructional materials and supporting student learning: How could AI be used for learning and teaching? and How AI can be used meaningfully by teachers and students in 2023

 It is important to note that students need AI literacy skills to responsibly use generative AI tools.
 These potentially new literacy skills could include elements such as fact-checking and prompt engineering.
+All McGill instructors and students can explore the new myCourses self-paced module Generative AI for Teaching and Learning.

 Avoid AI detection tools